What Are Departing Residence Rental Income Loans?

 What Are the Key Benefits of Departing Residence Programs?

-1. Buy a Bigger Home Without Selling: Keep your current property while upgrading to a larger home.
-The rental income from your old home helps you qualify for the new mortgage instead of counting against you.
+1. Buy a Bigger Home Without Selling: Keep your current property while upgrading - rental income helps you qualify instead of counting against you.

-2. Start Building Rental Income: Convert your home equity into cash flow.
-You’re not just moving, you’re beginning an investment property portfolio that generates monthly income.
+2. Start Building Rental Income: Convert home equity into cash flow and begin an investment property portfolio.

-3. Lock In California Real Estate: California home prices typically appreciate long-term.
-Keeping your first home as a rental lets you benefit from appreciation on two properties instead of one.
+3. Lock In California Real Estate: Benefit from long-term appreciation on two properties instead of one.

-5. Tax Benefits: Rental property depreciation, expense deductions, and potential 1031 exchanges create tax advantages that pure homeownership doesn’t offer.
+5. Tax Benefits: Rental property depreciation, expense deductions, and potential 1031 exchanges.

-Common Mistakes to Avoid with Departing Residence Programs
+What Are Common Mistakes to Avoid with Departing Residence Programs?

 I’ve seen these mistakes kill deals.
 Don’t make them: